DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - The Trusted Platform Module (TPM) is a hardware security technique that stores an encryption key on a chip on the motherboard and prevents someone from accessing an encrypted drive by installing it in another computer.
     - Many security products and encryption solutions require a TPM
     - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
+    - Remote attestation creates a hash value from the system configuration to confirm the integrity of the configuration.
+    - Binding and sealing are techniques used by the TPM to encrypt data.
+    - The random number generator (RNG) function of the TPM is used to support cryptographic operations.
     - TPM does include  Storage Root Key (SRK), which is used for managing and protecting cryptographic operations and keys within the TPM.
     - A TPM is an example of a hardware security module (HSM)
     - **hardware security module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication.
 HSMs include root keys and are used for high-security key management.
 They are generally used in server environments rather than directly on endpoints.